clean-code-craft-tcq-1/function-ext-python-Aruna1396/README.md

 & Language will take default values as Celsius, English for incorrect or unsupported inputs.

+## Consolidation

+Function "collect_out_of_range_battery_parameters" consolidates the list of abnormal battery parameters and this is consolidated report is printed in a console with function "report_consolidated_battery_breach_status"

 ## The Exploration

 How well does our code hold-out in the rapidly evolving EV space?